Welcome! To our new Beyond Type 1 and Beyond Type 2 website! Hear from the team about the change.

 The first stage of this is the development of autoantibodies.
 When your immune system starts attacking your own body, your body produces specific autoantibodies depending on what’s being attacked.

-We now have ways of easily detecting and measuring four specific types of autoantibodies related to T1D that result from this attack.
-The presence of two or more autoantibodies related to T1D indicates the early development of the disease.
+We now have ways of easily detecting and measuring 4 specific types of autoantibodies related to T1D that result from this attack.
+The presence of 2 or more autoantibodies related to T1D indicates the early development of the disease.

 Organizations like JDRF are working to make screening (at any age) for these autoantibodies a standard medical practice so that:

 The key to remember: the earliest stages of T1D begin months to years before symptoms develop.
-Infants, toddlers and children who exhibit symptoms of high blood sugar and are diagnosed under the age of 7 seem to have a quicker loss of beta cells than older children, teenagers and young adults.
-But diagnosis under the age of 2 is far less common.
-Most children and teenagers who are diagnosed with T1D were actually in the earliest stages of the immune system attacking insulin-producing cells before the age of 8, if not earlier, but usually don’t exhibit symptoms—signaling the final stages of progression of the disease —until ages 10 to 15.
+Infants, toddlers, and children who exhibit symptoms of high blood sugar and are diagnosed under the age of seven seem to have a quicker loss of beta cells than older children, teenagers, and young adults.
+But diagnosis under the age of two is far less common.
+Most children and teenagers who are diagnosed with T1D were actually in the earliest stages of the immune system attacking insulin-producing cells before the age of eight, if not earlier, but usually don’t exhibit symptoms — signaling the final stages of progression of the disease — until ages 10 to 15.

 So can COVID-19 cause type 1 diabetes?